-Risk / Hazard Mitigating measure / Impact Comment [Delay in development of S- [Postponement of the Currently the lack of the 100] availability of S-101 First portrayal component will Draft] probably delay the draft by up to 6 months. .Draft S-101 Product Delay start of initial testing There is enough information Specification not completed until Portrayal is considered to begin test preparation - by October 2013 stable strategy, framework, some test cases.
-Lack of Resources to build Have a secondment at the the next iteration of the IHO build this iteration Feature Catalogue Limited availability of Use US Navy development resources to develop laboratory resources to create portrayal rules for new or initial draft of rules modified S-101 features and attributes (which became "stabilized" in July 2013).
-Incorporating new changes Proceed with testbed and from the S-52 PresLib4.0 incorporate changes into S- into the new S-101 101and testbed as resources specification may cause permit additional delays.
+Risk / Hazard Mitigating measure / Impact Comment Delay in development of S-100 Postponement of the availability Currently the lack of the 2.0.0 of S-101 First Draft portrayal component will probably delay the draft by up to 6 months.
+Draft S-101 Product Delay start of initial testing until There is enough information to Specification not completed by Portrayal is considered stable begin test preparation - October 2013 and there is a baseline feature strategy, framework, some test catalogue cases.
+Lack of Resources to build the KHOA have graciously The lack of a complete feature next iteration of the Feature volunteered to assist TSMAD in catalogue builder prior to KHOA Catalogue the building of the Feature stepping in prevented the S-101 Catalogue baseline feature catalogue from being built.
+This also contributed to the delay in the official first draft of S-101 Limited availability of resources Use US Navy development to develop portrayal rules for laboratory resources to create new or modified S-101 features initial draft of rules and attributes (which became "stabilized" in July 2013).
+Incorporating new changes from Proceed with testbed and the S-52 PresLib4.0 into the incorporate changes into S- new S-101 specification may 101and testbed as resources cause additional delays. permit